mental-design/mental-design.github.io/type/abc/models/notes_content.md

 <div id="details" class="section-light-grey" hidden>
 <div id="ten-parts" class="sample-font">   </div>

 Albersʼ Kombinations-schrift was created for the age of industry and mass production.
-The typeface was created by combining the 10 shapes above—which could be mass produced in glass, plastic, metal or wood—and could be easily assembled anywhere.
+The typeface was constructed by combining the 10 shapes above which could be mass produced in glass, plastic, metal or wood and easily assembled anywhere.

 <div id="three-wrapper" class="sample-font">
     <div id="three-parts">